Top Skills to Put On Your Resume for Job Applications in 2025

 [Featured Image] A person wearing a blue jacket, red and white top, and glasses works on her resume.

-In this article, we'll go over the top skills you should put on your general resume and how to tailor that resume for every job application.
+In addition to outlining your experience and any education you've acquired, your resume should always feature your skill set.
+This includes any technical skills, workplace skills, and interpersonal skills you've developed throughout your career or other opportunities.
+In this article, we'll go over the top skills you should put on your resume and how to tailor your resume for every job application.

 Types of skills to put on your resume

-There are four main types of skills that you should integrate into your resume: technical, workplace, interpersonal, and transferable.
+There are three types of skills you should integrate into your resume: technical, workplace, and interpersonal.
+However, these aren't always tidy categories.
 At times, these can overlap.
-You'll notice that active listening can be an interpersonal skill and a transferable skill.
+For example, you'll notice that active listening can be a workplace skill and an interpersonal skill.

 • Technical skills: Specialized knowledge used to complete tasks specific to a role, such as using a content management system (CMS) or conducting data analysis.